Jy-Lau/ad_system_main/README.md

 ```

 ## Usage
+This section provide guidance on how to run our ROS2 software.
 ### Launching the Nodes
 To launch all of the nodes in ad system main package, run the following command: